 Well it should.
 Because the fact is that most people do.

-Majority of people who invest in the stock market lose money.
+Most of the people who invest in the stock market lose money...

 In this post, I want to share with you 3 reasons why most people lose money in the market and how you can learn to avoid it.